 With a gorgeous location between Hilton Head Island and Savannah, Georgia, Palmetto Bluff sits at the confluence of three rivers—the May, Cooper, and New—and encompasses 32 miles of river coastline.
 The property also features dense forests of palmetto and moss-draped live oak trees, as well as sweeping expanses of estuarine marsh.
 Hundreds of plant, bird, mammal, and marine species make their home here.

 From its inception, Palmetto Bluff was created with conservation in mind.
-During the community’s earliest stages of development, the Conservancy was founded so that every aspect of its design—its 4,000 homesites, its villages of cheerful eateries and arts venues, its expansive sport facilities—were built in a way that prioritized the protection of the surrounding landscape.
-That all-encompassing ethos of natural preservation is what sets Palmetto Bluff apart from other planned communities—and gives it the feel of a treasured sanctuary.
+During the community’s earliest stages of development, the Conservancy was founded so that every aspect of its design—4,000 homesites, villages of cheerful eateries and arts venues, expansive sport facilities—prioritized the protection of the surrounding landscape.
+That all-encompassing ethos of natural conservation is what sets Palmetto Bluff apart from other planned communities and gives it the feel of a treasured sanctuary.

-- Historical study and preservation.
+Historical study.
 In addition to a wide variety of plant and animal species, the Palmetto Bluff property is home to many cherished historical artifacts—some dating back to the land’s earliest inhabitants, around 12,000 years ago.
 With the help of the community’s dedicated archaeologist, Dr. Mary Socci, the Conservancy has created an archive of information about the area’s history, which is regularly shared in a series of community exhibits.

-- Community events and educational workshops.
-The Conservancy runs a year-round series of free talks and events for Palmetto Bluff residents and visitors.
+Community events and educational workshops.
+The Conservancy runs a year-round series of hikes, lectures, field trips, and events for Palmetto Bluff residents and visitors.
 These include lectures on resident wildlife species such as owls, coyotes, and wild turkeys, as well as guided nature excursions that give participants an immersive appreciation of the Lowcountry landscape.

 Explore the efforts of the Conservancy and experience the area’s magic.
 Book a visit to Palmetto Bluff today.